brigitte-bigi/auto-cs/README.md

-# auto-cs
+# AutoCuedSpeech

-auto-cs contains all the components dedicated to the automatic annotation of Cued Speech.
-This source code is not a standalone tool: it only runs inside SPPAS.
+autocs is a Python program.
+It contains all the components dedicated to the automatic annotation of Cued Speech.
+This source code is not a standalone tool: it only runs i nside SPPAS.
 It is integrated by means of the **spin-off** mechanism provided by SPPAS, which allows external code bases to remain separate while still being dynamically discovered and used by the main framework.

-> auto-cs requires video feature, for opencv and numpy dependencies.
+> autocs requires video feature of SPPAS, for opencv and numpy dependencies.

 ## Automatic Annotation